ITT-25/assignment-03-activity-recognition-realdegrees/README.md

 ```

 To get the data sheets at a rate of **100 Hz** as described in [Task 1](./assignment03.pdf) you can either adjust the sampling rate directly or use the modified [resample script](./resample.py).
 This script will resample all `.csv` files in the `data` folder to **100 Hz**.
-It is recommended to manually resample.
-Capturing the data at **100 Hz** will result in data loss if the DIPPID client sends the data at a higher frequency (which the android client apparently does).
+(The script will interpolate missing data points if the existing frequency is below 100 Hz)

 # Activity Recognition